 - King Hut: Camping area on the King River Track (4WD only).
 King Hut is perched on the western edge of the park, about 35 km east of Mount Stirling.
 The dramatic 4WD-access route follows the King River Track for 7 km from the junction with Speculation Rd, which is itself reached via a turn-off on Circuit Rd about 6 km east of the Craig's Hut turn-off.
 The hut itself is in excellent condition, having been recently rebuilt.

 - The overnight campsite can be found on an open saddle at the junction of the Mount Cobbler Walking Track and a foot trail heading north-south at the top of the plateau.
 This is a large camp site suitable for around 5-6 tents.

 During winter, vehicles are not permitted to go any further than TBJ, and all 2-wheel drives must carry chains when travelling to this point.
+The roads beyond TBJ open from Melbourne Cup weekend (first or second week of November).
+Call Parks Victoria to confirm that the road will be open as fallen trees may also cause road closure.
 In summer, all vehicles can continue further via The Circuit Road.
-The Circuit Road winds throughout the various sub-alpine and alpine forests around Mt Stirling.
+The Circuit Road winds throughout the various sub-alpine and alpine forests around Mount Stirling.
 It is a gravel road but still accessible by 2-wheel drive vehicles.

 Min elevation: 851 m

 Total climbing: 1508 m

 Total descent: -1508 m